Project

 Anyhow, I agree that it's most likely less impactful than the aerodynamic drag term.

-Updated by Antonio Franchi about 2 years ago
+Updated by Antonio Franchi over 2 years ago

 Martin Jacquet wrote in #note-7: